Our challenge is to reduce the use of harmful chemicals and to increase the use of better chemicals.

 We only work with suppliers with approved wastewater systems, as chemicals released with waste water are a large source of chemical pollution.

 Water is one of our most important resources.
 Access to clean and safe water is crucial for our continued well-being and our existence.
-As an active player in a very water-intensive industry, we continuously endeavor to reduce water use, but most importantly, we make sure to only work with suppliers with an effective wastewater system in place, to ensure that no contaminated water reaches natural water systems and their ecosystems.
+As an active player in a very water-intensive industry, we continuously endeavour to reduce water use, but most importantly, we make sure to only work with suppliers with an effective wastewater system in place, to ensure that no contaminated water reaches natural water systems and their ecosystems.

 Already at the raw material stage, water use is an important issue to tackle, because cotton needs water to grow.
-The water consumption of cotton depends primarily on the geographic location of the cotton field, where rainfed cotton farming in a favorable climate is preferable.
+The water consumption of cotton depends primarily on the geographic location of the cotton field, where rainfed cotton farming in a favourable climate is preferable.
 According to a Textile Exchange report, organic cotton farming has the potential of reducing blue water consumption by 91%, compared to conventional cotton.
 This is mainly because of the widespread use of rainwater as a source for irrigation, together with effective irrigation systems such as drip irrigation, and smaller farmland sizes, which enhances farmers’ abilities to control and adapt practices depending on the specific needs of the farmland.

 Denim fabric manufacturing also involves significant water consumption.
 The key part of the process is fabric dyeing.
 We work with a few carefully selected fabric suppliers for our denim.
 They are all engaged in sustainability-related issues and develop new technology and methods to save water during the dyeing process.

 When it comes to denim washes, which give our denim a worn look, we see a rapid development of water-saving methods and technologies at our suppliers.
 The use of laser technology to create a washed look is a very effective substitute for hand-scraping and classical water washes for example.
 Using ozone washes decreases the need for water to achieve the same look and numerous water steam machines, sandpaper drums, and other creative developments decrease both water and chemical consumption at this stage.